Scientific Name

 Hylotelephiums prefer full sun.
 They tolerate light to partial shade in hot summer climates but produce weak, floppy growth when grown in too much shade or overly rich soils.

 These succulents do not need rich soil, but they do need excellent drainage.
-Choose a commercial potting mix for succulents, or make one yourself.
+Use a commercial potting mix for succulents, or make your own.

 Hylotelephiums are drought-tolerant once established.
 The best way to water a Hylotelephium is to use the "soak and dry" method.
 First, get the soil completely wet, then wait until it is dry before watering again.